-How to use exfoliation for the treatment of physical depressed acne scars?
+How to use exfoliation for the treatment of depressed acne scars?

-Using particle scrubs or electric spin brushes is not a good idea for people with physical scars.
-It can cause more dark spots and more acne breakouts if it damages the skin protective barrier layer.
+Using particle scrubs or electric spin brushes is not good for people with physical scars.
+It can cause more dark spots and more acne breakouts if it damages the skin's protective barrier layer.
 The correct way to exfoliate the skin is with several well-researched topical agents; retinol and alpha and beta hydroxy acids.
 (AHA/BHA).

 Alpha and beta hydroxy acids are also effective peeling agents for the epidermis.
-Having said that, AHAs and BHAs will not have the same effect as retinol for the dermis and will not help with collagen production, physical scars of fine wrinkles.
+Having said that, AHAs and BHAs will not have the same effect as retinol for the dermis and will not help with collagen production and depressed scars or fine wrinkles.